honorifia/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line a script that displays the third line of the file iactaa script that displays the third line of the file iacta

+7-file a shell script that creates a file